-- Description: Applicants are asked to provide letters of community/local government/tribal entity support from those within their application project area. - Scoring: The BEAM office will review applications and award points to those who provide the requested letters of support.
+Description: Applicants are asked to provide evidence of community/local government/tribal entity support from those within their application project area.

+Scoring: The BEAM office will review applications and award points to those who provide the requested letters of support.
+The table below has been included in this intake summary however the BEAM Office will score utilizing the attached template.

-Letters of Community Support Points Awarded The applicant provided letters of community/local government/tribal community support within the project area 2 Applicant provided evidence of hosting a community meeting in service area 2 Applicant provided resolution(s) of support from elected boards within the project area expressing support for the project 2 The applicant did not provide letters of community/local government/tribal community support within the project area O
+Community Support Points Awarded

+The applicant provided letters of community/local government/tribal community support within the project area 2

+Applicant provides evidence of hosting a community meeting in service area 2

+Applicant provided resolution(s) of support from elected boards within the project area expressing support for the project 2

+The applicant did not provide letters of community/local government/tribal community support nor evidence of hosting a community meeting within the project area 0